SenseLogic/CIBYL/README.md

 --ruby : generate Ruby files
 --crystal : generate Crystal files
---case : convert PascalCase attributes and methods to snake_case --parse INPUT_FOLDER/ : parse the PascalCase identifiers from this folder files --compact : remove unused lines
+--case : convert PascalCase attributes and methods to snake_case --parse INPUT_FOLDER/ : parse the attribute and method names of the Cibyl files from this folder --compact : remove unused lines
 --create : create the output folders if needed
 --watch : watch the Cibyl files for modifications